Mhd-tz/tos-rag-analyzer/README.md

 *Note*: The app is deployed on Streamlit Cloud and may take a few seconds to load.
 If it does not load or the app is paused, please run it locally using `streamlit run app.py`.

 ## Project Overview
-This project is an implementation of **Option 2: Deploy Existing Model (RAG)**.
+This project is an implementation of **Deploy Existing Model (RAG)**.
 It designed to make privacy policies and Terms of Service (ToS) transparent and easy to understand.
 It uses **Retrieval Augmented Generation (RAG)** to ground its answers in real legal documents, reducing hallucinations and providing accurate citations.

 ### How It Works
 1.  **Knowledge Base**: We aggregated a dataset of privacy policies (OPP-115 + others) and chunked them into small text segments.